 The morning lessons with an award-winning author will remind you of the obvious and wonderful and help you realise your highest ambitions for your writing.

-One-to-one sessions with Louise Dean will help you explore your plot, concept and prose to prepare a plan for successful publication.
+One-to-one sessions will help you explore your plot, concept and prose to prepare a plan for successful publication.

 You will leave with a personal plan for literary glory.

 Evenings of food, fun chat with like-minded writers and delicious home-cooked meals.

 After-dinner Readings of first chapters to get live, kind feedback on your work.

 All the things you could ever want for your dream writing retreat; lovely rooms, log fires, personal writing space, great food, beautiful scenery, lively chat or rural solitude.